 However, green beans do still have a few common ailments that you may come in contact with during your time growing them.

 Stem Anthracnose is actually a fungus.
 You will know your plants have it if you begin to see dark colored spots on them.
 This actually forms from your beans growing in overly wet conditions.

-So you will be able to avoid this fungus by avoiding overhead watering.
+You will be able to avoid this fungus by avoiding overhead watering.
 This keeps the dirt off of your plant and, in turn, avoids the fungus from latching on to your beans.
 Unfortunately, there are no treatments known at this time.

 2. Bean Rust

 Bean rust is also a fungus.
-You will know your plants have developed this disease because it will have developed rust colored spots.
+You will know your plants have developed this disease because it will have developed rust-colored spots.